 - Set Clear Expectations from the Start

-The relationship between you and your subscribers starts when they hit the “subscribe” button.
-What happens next determines whether they’ll stay engaged or unsubscribe from your list.
-Setting clear expectations right from the beginning isn’t just polite, it’s an essential tool to build trust and credibility with email marketing.
-When subscribers know what to expect from your emails, they’re more likely to stay engaged and feel confident in your brand.
+The relationship with your subscribers begins the moment they click the “Subscribe” button.
+What happens next often determines whether they remain engaged or eventually leave your list.
+Setting clear expectations from the beginning is one of the easiest ways to build trust and credibility with email marketing.
+When subscribers know what they’ll receive and how often they’ll hear from you, they’re more likely to stay engaged and view your brand as trustworthy.

 - Define the Content They’ll Receive